How do BabyHeart Fetal Dopplers work?

 - Apply the ultrasound gel to your lower belly, ensuring that you use a liberal amount.

-- Apply the gel to the fetal Doppler probe as well and turn the device on.
+- Apply the gel to the fetal doppler probe as well, then turn the device on.

 - A higher heart rate means that you have found your baby.
 This is usually around 120 BPM or higher.

-- Once you are completed with the procedure, turn off the device and thoroughly clean the probe.
+- Once you have finished using your device, be sure to turn it off and thoroughly clean the probe.

-Typically, fetal Doppler measurements are reliable but there are some factors that could cause the measurement to read improperly including:
+Typically, fetal doppler measurements are reliable, but there are some factors that could cause incorrect or inconsistent readings including: